top of page

 Design, Drawing, and other Cultural Content of Chinese Fans

-Including painting, calligraphy, and embroidery on fans; some motifs have been quite popular throughout history.
+Including painting, calligraphy, and embroidery on fans, there are some motifs that have been quite popular throughout history.

 Chinese Characters with Cultural Meanings